ouadjih/File-explorer-tree/Readme.md

 # File Explorer tree

-this simple app to display structure of folder and files tree
+Simple app to display structure of folder and files tree

 ## 🔗 Links